railsuser2014/openobject-doc-book-en/source/book/6/6_14_Sale_Management/index.rst

 In the order lines, Open ERP shows you the quantity planned in addition to the quantity sold so you can verify that the quantities sold equal the quantities to be delivered.
 When you confirm the order, Open ERP no longer generates a single delivery order but plans scheduled despatches.

-    .. tip::   **Note**  *Invoicing Mode*
+.. tip:: Invoicing Mode

    If you work with Open Orders, you should set the order into the mode *Invoicing on the basis of deliveries*.
    Then the storesperson will be able to replan and change the quantities of the forecast deliveries in the system.

 Order templates
 ================